-Colleges and universities, including minority-serving institutions, will have to include at least three different funding sources on any “preferred lender list” they give to prospective student borrowers, the Department of Education says.
+Colleges and universities, including minority- serving institutions, will have to include at least three different funding sources on any “preferred lender list” they give to prospective student borrowers, under rules being proposed by the U.S. Department of Education.

-On Wednesday, the department briefed reporters on the changes, saying it will propose rules this week to carry out the new policy to improve accountability in a student loan system that has come under increased scrutiny.
+The department, late last month, briefed reporters on the changes, saying it will propose rules to carry out the new policy to improve accountability in a student loan system that has come under increased scrutiny.
 Preferred lender lists were among the prime targets during an investigation by New York state Attorney General Andrew Cuomo earlier this year.
 Cuomo and other critics claimed that the often short “preferred” lists denied choice to students and that some colleges may have acted unethically in compiling such lists.

 Education Secretary Margaret Spellings said the department was moving “pro-actively” on the issue to ensure that students had a choice of lenders.

 The department also announced it is seeking more information from 55 medium and large colleges and universities and nearly twodozen lenders regarding loan practices that appear to tilt in favor of specific companies.

 Among the 55 colleges and universities in question, 48 had a single lender who provided 95 percent or more of the total student loan volume.
 At the other seven colleges, a single lender had at least 80 percent of the loan volume.

 “We’re not accusing them of anything illegal at this time,” said Sara Martinez Tucker, undersecretary of education.

 But she said the department wants information about any agreements between these institutions and specific lenders, including financial or other benefits provided to colleges or officials.
 Colleges must provide students and their families with a choice of lenders, she said.